 - Transformation LUT: This LUT changes an image from one color space to another.
 For example, Rec.
 709, the standard color for televisions to DCI-P3, a cinema-standard color.

-- Viewing LUT: It’s a preset for camera crews used during filming to make the output on monitors look good.
-It can make flat color spaces like Log-C and S-Log appear as something like Rec.
+- Viewing LUT: It’s preset for camera crews used during filming to make the output on monitors look good.
+It can make flat color spaces like Log-C and S-Log appear like Rec.
 709, which is more usable.
 Typically, these LUTs are shared among editors to kickstart the post-production process.

 - 1D LUT: It’s called 1D because it covers only one direction.
 It has three data mappings for green, red, and blue.
 While it achieves the goal of a LUT, it limits editors and colorists in terms of control.
 This LUT can set a display’s color balance, white point, and overall contrast.
 You can recognize a 1D LUT as its file ends with a “.lut” extension.